 Description: View of W.E.
 Duncan's coal docks.

 Description: View of three women standing in front of the Captain John Cotton house.
 Also known as "Beaupre", this Greek Revival style house was built in 1842 for Cotto...

 Description: Line drawing in black ink of a design for the Wisconsin Centennial 3 cent postage stamp, featuring Wisconsin State Capitol buildings.
 The artist used the w...

 Date: 1920 ca.

-Description: Elevated view of the commercial area along the east side of the Fox River.
+Description: Aerial view of Green Bay's commercial waterfront district on the Fox River.

 Date: 1906 ca.

 Description: Chicago and North Western Railroad depot, train, and tracks.

 Description: Chimney and water towers at Northern Paper Mills, also a cargo ship called the Yorkton, which carries lumber to the paper mill.

 Description: Frontal view of the cottage and the front lawn.
 Train cars are in the background.
 On original site on the west side of the Fox River, before restoration.